malept/thermite/README.md

 * `cargo_project_path` - the path to the Cargo project.
 Defaults to the current working directory.
 * `github_releases` - whether to look for rust binaries via GitHub releases when installing the gem, and `cargo` is not found.
 Defaults to `false`.
+* `ruby_project_path` - the top-level directory of the Ruby gem's project.
+Defaults to the current working directory.

 ### Example